The Dog’s in the Car by Tami Aftab

 Spectrum produced vinyl and C-type Lustre prints for the exhibition.

-Aftab is a London-born and based photographer, who graduated with a BA in Photography at London College of Communication UAL in 2020.
+Aftab is a London-born and based photographer.
+She graduated with a BA in Photography at London College of Communication UAL in 2020.

 Her work is intimate, playful, and performative, with clients including WeTransfer, Refinery29, FT Weekend, BJP, and Port Magazine.